I love finding old photos of beautiful houses like this and being able to compare what they looked like then to today.

 The McGilvery House is a classic sea captain’s mansion north of Belfast in the small town of Searsport.
 McGilvery is an impeccable Gothic Italianate Mansard mansion surrounded by lovely maintained grounds.
 Views of Penobscot Bay from the second and third floor windows.
 Mature gardens throughout the property.

-The house was added to the National Register of Historic Places in 1991.
+The property was added to the National Register of Historic Places in 1991.

-- The (haunted) one belonged to Capt.
+- A (haunted) one belonged to Capt.
 John McGilvery, and it was built in 1874 on 120 E. Main Street.